 (3) Sugar (including invert sugar).

 The vanilla that I’m brewing up has two ingredients; Madagascar vanilla and vodka!
 That’s what I expect 100% pure vanilla extract to be!

-Vanilla Extract, Homemade
+Vanilla Extract Homemade

 - Vanilla Beans

-- labels (optional)
+- labels optional

 - Clean jars with soap and water or put in dishwasher cycle and dry thoroughly.